 - (5) For input wiring of the measurement circuit, use separate cables from other external signals in order to prevent from AC surge and induction. - (6) Keep any object off the cables. - (7) Protect cable coating from scratch. - (8) Cable length should be routed in length with a margin, please take care to avoid causing stress to pull the terminal block.
 (Tensile load: less than 22N) - (9) Please do not connect two or more cables to one terminal hole of the current input terminal block.
-The engagement of the terminal becomes weak, and cable may fall out. - (10)For the actual usage, connect the FG terminal to ground.
-(D-type ground: Type 3) Connect it directly to the ground terminal.
+And, please do not connect three or more cables to one terminal hole of the voltage input terminal block.
+The engagement of the terminal becomes weak, and cable may fall out. - (10) In actual use, please connect the SLD terminal to a shield.